data-mechanics/course-2016-fal-proj/manda094_nwg_patels95/README.md

 ### Future Work

 Currently the Firearm Count Recovery dataset contains data for a one year period of 8/20/2014 to 7/27/2015, therefore we could only use the crime data from this same time period.
 If more data becomes available, this project would be interesting to repeat to see the new results.
+A future analysis could be on the number of firearm crimes that occur in each district in comparison to the number of firearms recovered in that district.
+This could potentially show the effectiveness of each district in reducing the number of firearm crimes.